 The First-Generation Homebuyers Community Down Payment Assistance Fund2 is launching in Minnesota in spring of 2024.
 Administered by the Midwest Minnesota Community Development Corporation, the program will make forgivable, zero-interest loans of up to $32,000 available to first-generation homebuyers.
 To qualify as a first-generation homebuyer, you and your parents or legal guardians must have never owned a home, or owned a home at one point and lost it due to foreclosure.
 The total income for all buyers listed on the mortgage must also be at or below $124,200 for those currently living in the 11-county Twin Cities metro.
 Income limits are slightly lower outside of the Twin Cities.

-In addition, applicants must be pre-approved for a mortgage loan before applying for the fund and are expected to complete a homebuyer education course before executing a purchase agreement on a new home.
+In addition, applicants must be pre-qualified for a mortgage loan before applying for the fund and are expected to complete a homebuyer education course before executing a purchase agreement on a new home.

 Also launching in spring of 2024 is the First-Generation Homebuyer Loan Program3 from the Minnesota Housing Finance Agency.
 The program has similar guidelines and will offer forgivable loans of up to $35,000.